julelang/manual/src/compiler/backend/cpp-backend-compilers/clang.md

 ## Clang on Windows

+### Jule 0.1.4 and Higher

+Jule has a standard library implemented entirely using the Windows API on Windows.
+For detailed information about Jule's Windows API support, refer to the [Windows API](/compiler/backend/cpp-backend-compilers/#windows-api-compatibility) section.

+By default, Jule assumes that you are using Clang (not MinGW; with GCC command-line interface, not MSVC) on Windows if you are using Clang.
+However, if you are using MinGW Clang, it should not require additional effort.

+If you want to use MinGW Clang, the [LLVM/Clang/LLD based mingw-w64 toolchain](https://github.com/mstorsjo/llvm-mingw) GitHub repository is recommended.

+### Jule 0.1.3 and Before

-The [MSVC](/compiler/backend/cpp-backend-compilers/#msvc-compatibility) section mentions Jule's support for MSVC.
+The [Windows API](/compiler/backend/cpp-backend-compilers/#windows-api-compatibility) section mentions Jule's support for Windows API.
 You may want to use Clang on Windows.
 There is a Clang build we recommend so you can do this.
 It uses the MinGW toolchain.
 Compatible with compiling Jule IRs by default.
-MSVC support is not guaranteed.
+Windows API support is not guaranteed.

 Here is the recommended [LLVM/Clang/LLD based mingw-w64 toolchain](https://github.com/mstorsjo/llvm-mingw) repository on GitHub.